Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Conclusion

 \section{Conclusion}

-In this research, we proposed an automated sleep stage classifier named AttDiCNN, which leverages the attentive dilated receptive field.
-To derive the most significant features from the EEG signals, force-directed layouts were produced from visibility graphs.
-Our whole architecture is divided into three parts: LSFE, S2TLR and G2A.
-LSFE is tasked with capturing key localized spatial features, which are then fed into the S2TLR network to capture long-term retention information via a self-attention mechanism.
-Ultimately, G2A unifies local and global features by averaging their extracted features.
-We used three data sets, EDFX, HMC and NCH, to evaluate the performance of our models.
-By integrating these three parts, we achieved outstanding state-of-the-art performance with accuracies of 98.56\%, 99.66\%, and 99.08\% in the respective datasets.
-Our approach is distinguished in the domain of sleep stage classification due to its unique feature extraction techniques and the application of advanced neural network architectures.
-In addition, due to its lightweight nature, we hope that its potential applicability in medical settings can be applied to support healthcare professionals.

-For future endeavors, we believe that several aspects should be explored.
-Although we used extensive sleep data, it is essential to generalize the model by consolidating all datasets and developing a univariate data extraction method that accurately predicts new, unseen data sources.
-It is also important to clarify the reasoning behind the model's decisions (i.e., model's explainability) in order to support healthcare professionals in making well-informed choices when applying the method in medical settings.
+In this study, we proposed an automated sleep stage classifier called AttDiCNN, which leverages an attentive dilated receptive field.
+Force-directed layouts were generated from visibility graphs to extract the most significant features from the EEG signals.
+The architecture is divided into three modules: LSFE, S2TLR, and G2A.
+LSFE captures localized spatial features, which are then fed into the S2TLR network to capture long-term retention information via a self-attention mechanism.
+Finally, G2A unifies the local and global features by averaging the extracted features.
+We used three datasets, EDFX, HMC, and NCH, to evaluate the performance of our model.
+The model achieved state-of-the-art performance, with accuracies of 98.56\%, 99.66\%, and 99.08\% for the respective datasets.
+We believe that our approach has the potential to be a role model in the domain of sleep stage classification owing to its unique feature extraction methods and the use of advanced neural network techniques.
+In addition, owing to its lightweight nature, we hope that it can be applied in clinical settings to support healthcare professionals.
+However, we believe that future research can explore other aspects of the problem.
+For example, although we tested our model on multiple datasets, it is essential to generalize the model by training it on a merged dataset comprising various smaller datasets from different sources.
+The development of a univariate feature extraction method that can reliably predict new, unseen data would further increase its potential.
+It is also important for the model to explain its reasoning behind the predictions to support healthcare professionals in making the right decisions in clinical settings.